 The HAND (Height Above Nearest Drainage (Nobre et al. 2011)) model provides a terrain-based metric of local drainage potential that we use to help remove most remaining terrain shadow false positives, as well as many cloud shadow false-positives occurring in mountainous terrain.
-It serves to mask out water detections from areas that are physically unlikely to flood (at the scales visible with 250m optical imagery) because there is sufficient nearby drainage potential to carry away flood waters.
+It serves to mask water detections from areas that are physically unlikely to flood (at the scales visible with 250m optical imagery) because there is sufficient nearby drainage potential to carry away flood waters.

 The HAND model assigns a height to each pixel indicating the vertical distance to that pixel's nearest drainage channel.
 These channels, and the heights, are generated from a DEM; the algorithm defines drainage channels using an upstream area parameter.
-Based on empirical experimentation, we chose an upstream area of approximately 48 km2 (6000 pixels of the 90-m DEM).
-The resulting HAND layer is resampled to the flood product grid (0.002083 degrees), and then a 30 m threshold applied to create a binary mask.
-This 30 m threshold was also empirically determined.
-Next, we apply a series of morphological operators (dilation and erosion) to clean-up the raw mask (removing small islands, voids, and pixelated noisiness that occurs around the edges of the threshold).
-Finally, we modified the resulting mask by removing known water bodies from our reference water dataset (MOD44W), after dilating that layer by 1 pixel.
-This helped ensure water was reportable, if detected, in known water bodies, and that small-scale flooding would be detectible immediately adjacent to these water bodies.
-This was typically only important when the HAND mask contained inaccuracies due to errors or changes in the DEM, and for endorheic lakes and terminal basins elevated significantly above nearby drainages.
-When applied to the product flood layers, all pixels under the HAND mask are reassigned a value of 255 (NODATA), signaling to the user that a mask has been applied in such areas and water will not be reported.
+Based on empirical experimentation, we chose an upstream area of approximately 48 km2 (6000 pixels of the input 90-m DEM).
+The resulting HAND layer is resampled to the flood product grid (0.002083 degrees), and then an empirically determined 30 m threshold applied to create a binary mask.
+Next, we apply a series of morphological operators (dilation and erosion) to clean-up the raw mask (removing small islands, voids, and pixelated noisiness that occur around the edges of the threshold).
+Finally, we modified the resulting mask by removing known water bodies from our reference water dataset (based on MOD44W; see section 3.5 below), after dilating that layer by 1 pixel.
+This helps ensure water is reportable, if detected, in known water bodies, and that small-scale flooding is detectible immediately adjacent to these water bodies.
+This is typically only important when the HAND mask contains inaccuracies due to errors or changes in the DEM, and for endorheic lakes and terminal basins elevated significantly above nearby drainages.
+When applied to the product flood layers, all pixels under the HAND mask are reassigned a value of 255 (NODATA), signaling that a mask has been applied in such areas and water will not be reported.